 - Audience survey (Example: Instagram story polls)

-- Consider using chatbots which make your audience query/feedback collection process much simpler.
+- Consider using chatbots that simplify your audience query/feedback collection.

 “To know your enemy, you must become your enemy.” –– Sun Tzu

-The enemy may be too strong a word here.
-The point is, if you want to be on top, you have to watch out for others vying for the top.
-It doesn’t do you harm to keep a tab on what and how your competitors are doing.
+Enemy may be too strong a word here.
+But, if you want to be on top, you must watch out for others vying for the top.
+It doesn’t harm you to keep a tab on what and how your competitors are doing.